Keto Stuffing Recipe

 Keto Stuffing Ingredients

-• Keto Cornbread – make the homemade almond cornbread the day before.
-You can also use keto croutons instead.
+• Keto Cornbread – I recommend making the almond flour cornbread a day ahead so it holds up better in the stuffing.
+You can also use keto croutons if that’s what you have on hand.

 How To Make Keto Stuffing (Dressing)

-2. Brown the sausage into a skillet over medium heat and transfer to a plate lined with paper towels.
+2. Cook the sausage – In a skillet over medium heat, brown the sausage, breaking it up as it cooks.
+Once done, transfer it to a plate lined with paper towels to drain any extra grease.

-4. In a large bowl, combine the cornbread croutons, sausage, and sauteed vegetables.
-Add the seasonings and chicken broth.
-Stir well to combine.
+4. Mix everything together – In a large bowl, combine the cornbread cubes, cooked sausage, sautéed veggies, your choice of seasonings, and the chicken broth.
+Gently mix everything until well combined.

 Tips and Variations For Making The Best Low Carb Keto Stuffing